Are you an incoming first-year student with:

 Chancellor's Scholars Study Abroad

-Every fall the freshmen Chancellor's Scholars visit Dublin for a crash course in Irish history, sports and scholarship.
-Take a sneak peak of this opportunity from our 2012 freshmen class below.
+Every fall the first-year Chancellor's Scholars visit Dublin for a crash course in Irish history, sports and scholarship.
+Take a sneak peak of this opportunity from our 2012 first-year class below.
 Learn more.

 [add YouTube video http://youtu.be/h-y7E7b2sYI]